apptainer/singularity-userdocs/appendix.rst

 identical.
 In both cases the ``IncludeCmd`` keyword is not empty, so the Docker ``CMD`` will take precedence over an ``ENTRYPOINT``.

- See :ref:`Singularity and Docker <singularity-and-docker>` for more info on order of operations for determining a runscript.
+ See :ref:`apptainer and Docker <apptainer-and-docker>` for more info on order of operations for determining a runscript.

 Notes